A Charmed Life - Cover

 “When’s the wedding?”

 Allison frowned.
-She knew Jeff would ask her to go to the wedding with him, and she wanted to go.
-She and her parents planned to be in Austin by then, however; she’d be moving into her unit at UT’s University Apartments complex that weekend.
+She knew Jeff would ask her to go to the wedding with him, and she wanted to go with him.
+She and her parents planned to be in Austin by then, however; she’d move into her unit at UT’s University Apartments complex that weekend.
 Lucky for her Jeff was still looking at the invitation.
 She changed her expression back to a neutral one before he looked up.

 “You’ve been working on those boots for over two hours.”

 “I’ll be marching in the town parade tomorrow with other veterans.
 I can’t be looking like a rag-bag.”
 She shot him a blank look.
-“I need to look my best,” he clarified.
+“I need to look my best.”

-“I’m not even a member of the VFW yet!
-How can I miss a membership meeting when I’m not part of the membership?”
+“I’m not even a member of the VFW!
+How can I Miss a membership meeting when I’m not part of the membership?”

 “Grampy!
 You looked so handsome marching in the parade!”
-Heather chirped while she hugged Tom.
+Heather chirped as she hugged Tom.

-“Jeff, don’t try to help Tom get in trouble; he can get into it all by himself.
+“Jeff, don’t try to help Tom get in trouble.
+He can get into it all by himself.
 Allison, why do you keep hanging around this pot-stirrer again?”
-Alice Cavanaugh asked.

 “You’d think she’d have the answer to that question figured out by now, Alice; she’s pretty smart.”